ynashed/bionemo-fw-ea/CODE-REVIEW.md

         (perhaps in a dependent review change) to ease the pattern matching burden on your reviewers.

--   All reviewers may request an MR is too large if it is larger than 500 lines of net code addition.
+-   All reviewers may request an PR is too large if it is larger than 500 lines of net code addition.
 The only exception are MRs into the `bionemo2/contrib` directory, where larger MRs are permissible.
     This includes lines of code, but not something such as dummy data or